 What you can do is up to you.
 But I hope you understand how pens are messing with our beautiful planet.
 So let me share what I’m doing.

-I first observed my behaviour when I used a pen and asked myself, was it necessary to use the pen for the task?
+I first observed my behaviour when I used a pen and asked myself, was it necessary to use it for the task?
 Most of the time, it was ‘no’.
 It was just pens that were always in front of me, and I picked them up and used them.

 I changed my habit and replaced pens with mechanical pencils.
-Environmentally, the mechanical pencil is the better option as it can last a very long time: you use up the lead in a wooden pencil, and you need to get another pencil; you use up the lead in a mechanical pencil, and you simply refill it.
-Zero or minimal waist, at least from your end.
+Environmentally, the mechanical pencil is the better option as it can last a very long time: you use up the lead in a wooden pencil, and you need to get another pencil; you use up the lead in a mechanical pencil, refill it—zero or minimal waist, at least from your end.

-Last but not least, I wish companies could be a bit more honest.
+Last but not least, I wish companies could be more honest.
 I wish they had started informing the consumers about what the end of the product looks like.
 I think consumers should have a right to know the end.
-It is time companies should introduce ‘Not Recyclable’ and ‘Landfill’ marks (icons) on products similar to recycle icons.
+Companies should introduce ‘Not Recyclable’ and ‘Landfill’ marks (icons) on products similar to recycle icons.